zoom/zoom-sdk-macos/README.md

 Please refer to our [CHANGELOG](https://github.com/zoom/zoom-sdk-macos/blob/master/CHANGELOG.md) for all changes.

 ## Frequently Asked Questions (FAQ)
+* 1️⃣ `SDK_Transcode.app`, `airhost.app`, and `aomhost.app` must be rebuilt with support for the Hardened Runtime...
+  * When you are deploying your app with Zoom macos SDK, please don't forget to re-sign the frameworks in `ZoomSDK`.
+Append your own credentials onto the frameworks and try again.
 * Please visit our [Zoom Developer Community Forum](https://devforum.zoom.us/) for further assistance.

 ## Support